Gaelic Games Council of Britain

 This process forms part of the safeguarding requirements when working with underage children/youth including under 18s.
 This vetting process enables the Gaelic Games Council of Britain make more informed recruitment decisions in relation to the suitability of the applicant for the role.
 The Gaelic Games Council of Britain process applications for vetting checks free of charge, for our Volunteers at a club’s request.

-- Applicants to familiarise themselves with Disclosure and Barring Service (England and Wales) or Disclosure Scotland Privacy Notices and Code of Practice.
+Applicants should first familiarise themselves with Disclosure and Barring Service (England and Wales) or Disclosure Scotland Privacy Notices and Code of Practice, which ever is relevant.
 See links below:

-Applicant fills out the appropriate vetting application – DBS (England and Wales) or PVG (Scotland).
-Applicant to complete the Vetting Consent Form for the processing of confidential and personal information:
+Applicant then fills out the appropriate vetting application – DBS (England and Wales) or PVG (Scotland).
+Applicant will then complete the Vetting Consent Form for the processing of confidential and personal information:

 Members of the DBS Update Service will be able to transfer their current certificate, providing it is an Enhanced Child Workforce certificate and member gives the National Children’s Officer sight of certificate and provides consent for the service to be checked for any updates.
 See below: